Why Next.js Is Great for SEO

 3. Core Web Vitals

-- Use next/image for automatic optimization
+- Use

-- Minimize JavaScript bundles
+- Minimize client-side JavaScript bundles

 - Use dynamic imports for heavy components

-- Always specify image dimensions
+- Always specify image dimensions (width, height)

 - Reserve space for dynamic content

-- Avoid inserting content above existing content
+- Don't insert content above existing content after load

 4. Structured Data (Schema)